Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 * Stock Control Page

-    * Nav bar with logo, Username and Password enrty fileds and confirmation button
+    * Nav bar with logo, Username and Password entry fields and confirmation button

         * Once logged in:-